iamroshanraut/data-analytics-mastery/README.md

 If this journey inspires you:
 - Give this repo a **Star** ⭐
-- **Follow** for daily updates
+- **Follow** for updates
-- Share with someone who's also learning Python 🐍
+- Share with someone learning data analytics 📊

 ---

-*Started: May 2025 | Goal: 100 Days | Status: In Progress 🔥*
+*Started: May 2025 | Goal: Become a Data Analyst | Status: In Progress 🔥*